The Ethics of Challenging Oppressive Discourses in the Digital Public Sphere

 Naïve?
 Maybe.
 Unrealistic?
 Perhaps.
 More important than ever?
 I think so.

 In The Digital Gutmensch Manifesto I will share my journey of challenging oppressive discourse in online debate.
-By discussing subjects as polarization, (media) framing & inclusive language, oppressive normativity & (digital) activism and call out culture & (performative) allyship, using the experiences and ideas of my friends, (ex)colleagues, activists, politicians, researchers and great thinkers, I’ll combine internet critique, critical theory and ethics, looking at how power relations are shaped in online networks.
+By discussing subjects as t the power of (inclusive) language, digital activism, call out culture & (performative) allyship – looking at how relationships of power and norms are shaped in online networks, using the experiences and ideas of my friends, (ex) colleagues, activists, politicians, researchers and great thinkers, I’ll combine internet critique, critical theory and ethics, looking at how power relations are shaped in online networks.
 One step at a time – eventually developing an actual Digital Gutmensch Manifesto; which will be shared here.
-Because next to the online hostility, I have seen beautiful moments of empathy too, and that makes me hopeful.
+Because next to the online hostility, I have seen beautiful moments of empathy and compassion too, and that makes me hopeful.